edbecnel/Lasca/README.md

   - Same board position occurring 3 times results in a draw
   - Toggleable via Options panel
   - Prevents infinite game loops
+- Added **smooth piece animations** using Web Animations API
+  - Animates all moves including captures and multi-capture chains
+  - Toggleable via Options panel (default: on)
+- Implemented **move notation display** in Move History
+  - Shows algebraic notation with → for moves, × for captures
+  - Clean display for multi-capture chains (no repeated nodes)
+- Added **Export Move History** feature
+  - Downloads JSON file with game metadata and all moves
+  - Includes move number, player, and notation for each move
 - Improved save/load behavior to reset game state properly
 - Enhanced deployment configuration for GitHub Pages
+- Fixed Help link to open in new tab (preserves game state)

 For example: Change --themeMenuBg to try different backgrounds.